bm9k/pgn-to-simple/README.md

 # PGN to Simple
-Converts chess games from pgn format to simple data structures comprised of FEN strings & UCI/SAN moves (compare `sample-games.txt` and `sample-games.json`)
+Converts chess games from pgn format to simple data structures comprised of FEN strings & UCI/SAN moves (compare the input file [sample-games.txt]() and the output file [sample-games.json]())

 ## Installation
 TODO: install as global module